Skip to content

 say_hello()

-What is maybe a bit unfamiliar is the try / catch block in C++.
+The function say_hello() prints out a welcome message, which also contains information on which exact XDiag version is used.
+We would like to emphasize the try / catch block in the C++ version.
 XDiag implements a traceback mechanism for runtime errors, which is activated by the error_trace function.
-While not stricly necessary here, it is a good practice to make use of this.
+While not strictly necessary here, it is a good practice to employ this.

 In C++, now that the application program is written, we next need to set up the compilation instructions using CMake.
 To do so we create a second file called CMakeLists.txt in the same directory.